-- 1. Remove: - Frame 1: 3x Power Stack cover fixings (1x top, 2x bottom) from the product - Frames 2 5: 4x Power Stack cover fixings (2x top, 2x bottom) from the product. - Carefully lift the power stack cover with the control module attached just enough to adjust the link positions.
+- 1. Remove the 4x Power Stack cover fixings (2x top, 2x bottom of product). - Carefully lift the power stack cover with the control module attached just enough to adjust the link positions.
 Removing the link completely is the same as placing the links in the 'disconnected' (pin 2 4) position.